 Who Are We?

-Doorway Into Light operates Hawaii’s only nonprofit funeral home and only certified green funeral home.
+Since 2012, Doorway Into Light has been operating Hawaii’s only nonprofit funeral home and only certified green funeral home.
 We provide low cost, direct green, earth and ocean body burials.

 We also operate Hawaii’s only community educational resource center and store, The Death Store, specifically for the dying, their families, the grieving, professionals who work in these fields and all those wishing to explore their own approaching death.
 Its staff includes end-of-life and bereavement counselors, ordained interfaith ministers, trained hospice volunteers, a funeral director and a bedside notary.